-For the year ended 31 March 2022, the Group reported a loss after taxation of £3,131k (2021: £1,625k profit), driven by an unrealised investment loss of £3.4 million.
+For the year ended 31 March 2023, the Group reported a loss after taxation of \pounds 3,168k (2021: \pounds 3,131k loss), driven by an increase in unrealised investment losses of \pounds 3.2 million.

 Governance

 EHL and its wholly-owned subsidiaries are run by a common Board of Directors.
 Meetings are normally held on a quarterly basis with additional meetings scheduled as required.